-Portfolio Managers: Paul Kim, Chief Executive Officer of the Adviser; David Berns, Chief Investment Officer of the Adviser; John Downing, Managing Director of the Adviser, and David Jackson, Vice President Portfolio Management, of the Adviser serve as portfolio managers of the Fund.
-Mr. Kim, Mr. Berns, Mr. Downing and Mr. Jackson have each served the Fund as a portfolio manager since it commenced operations and are jointly and primarily responsible for the management of the Fund.
+Portfolio Managers: David Berns, Chief Investment Officer of the Adviser; David Jackson, Vice President of Portfolio Management of the Adviser; Roxton McNeal, Head QIS Portfolio Manager of the Adviser; and Paisley Nardini, Asset Allocation Strategist of the Adviser serve as portfolio managers of the Fund.
+Dr. Berns, and Mr. Jackson have each served the Fund as a portfolio manager since it commenced operations in July 2023.
+Mr. McNeal has served the Fund as a portfolio manager since November 2024.
+Dr. Berns, Mr. Jackson Mr. McNeal, and Ms. Nardini are jointly and primarily responsible for the management of the Fund.